| Private Pilot Flight Training and InstructionFlight Training Article Library | Back To 4VFR.COM

 through use of Kelvin spheres.
 Placement of soft iron spheres

 at sides of compass could be used to correct deviation.
+The magnetic compass depends on the horizontal component of

 the earths' magnetic field.
 The directional properties of the